Understanding the urban landscape.

 Spacing was launched in the fall of 2003 by a group of young journalists and public space advocates who felt that Toronto needed a publication that would bring together a number of key urban issues that were not being discussed by the local media.
 Topics like public transit, urban design, public art, community planning, and sustainable development were brought together under one umbrella to create a forum for residents and the urban curious to discuss these pressing topics.

 Spacing is published four times a year and can be bought on newsstands or delivered directly to your home.
-Two Toronto-centric issues and two nationally-focused editions are published each year.
+Four Toronto-centric issues are published each year.
 The magazine has been named Canadian Small Magazine of the Year in 2007, 2008, 2009, 2014, and 2015.
 In 2011, 2012, 2014, and 2017 Spacing was named Best Magazine Blog and Best Magazine Web Site by the Canadian Society of Magazine Editors.
 In 2010, the editors received the prestigious Jane Jacobs Award from the Maytree Foundation and Ideas That Matter.

 Spacing is also the publisher of a wide array of digital media, including a network of blogs in Canadian cities.
 All of the large urban regions in Canada face similar challenges of population growth, pollution, and providing a high quality of life.
 Spacing’s network of blogs helps readers understand the shared goals of Canadian cities and learn from their examples and failures.
 You can find Spacing blogs in: